 Water has, historically, been a challenging industry for innovators to operate in.
 While the energy sector has seen incredible gains and growth in the past 25 years, and there is new water technology emerging on the market that has the potential to entirely disrupt the industry, change has been slow coming to the water sector.
 Collaboration and cooperation is not often common even amongst every-day water practitioners, presenting a barrier for those outside the industry trying to share lessons learned and important knowledge.

-Ultimately, water practitioners from all fields cannot be afraid to challenge the status quo and bring new opportunities for advancement and break through long-standing barriers preventing innovation.
+Ultimately, water practitioners from all fields cannot be afraid to challenge the status quo and bring new opportunities for advancement and break through long standing barriers preventing innovation.

-The conference underlined the overall message that data makes us better prepared for the future.
+Ultimately, the conference underlined the overall message that data makes us better prepared for the future.

 Some presenters highlighted the influence of data to better understand water, from where it comes from to where it eventually goes, while others highlighted the importance of implementing data to make us more relevant in the changing workforce and better plan and adapt to the future.

-WNA was one of the co-hosts of this event, along with the California Data Collaborative, a coalition of 14 utilities using open source data analytics to build a new “data infrastructure” in California, Moulton Niguel Water District, the Southern California Water Coalition, Eastern Municipal Water District, USC, UCLA, the California Water Efficiency Partnership and Alliance for Water Efficiency.
+WNA was one of the co-hosts of this event, along with the California Data Collaborative, a coalition of 14 utilities using open source data analytics to build a new “data infrastructure” in CA, Moulton Niguel Water District, the Southern California Water Coalition, Eastern Municipal Water District, USC, UCLA, the California Water Efficiency Partnership and Alliance for Water Efficiency.